AY2526S1-CS2103-F12-4/tp/docs/DeveloperGuide.md

     - Categorize students in alternative education pathways not covered by current categories
     - Use flexible labels like "N/A" or "Other" for cases that don't fit standard academic classifications

-5. **Delete Commands for Subject and Session Tags**

-   **Current Limitation:** The EditCommand is the only way to clear subjects or sessions by replacing them entirely.
-It does not allow deleting of individual tags and our current delete command remove the entire person.

-   **Planned Enhancement:** Introduce new commands like `deletesubject` and `deletesession` to enable targeted deletion from a person without affecting other data or requiring a full edit.
+5. **Extend Edit command to support selective deletion of subjects and sessions**

+   **Current Limitation:** The `edit` command currently only allows modification or replacement of subject and session tags.
+To remove a single subject or session, users must re-enter all tags they wish to keep, omitting only the unwanted one.
+This is cumbersome when a student has multiple subjects or sessions and only one needs to be removed.

+   **Planned Enhancement:** Extend the `edit` command with dedicated flags for deleting individual subjects and sessions:
+    * Add `edit -dsub INDEX sub/SUBJECT` to delete a specific subject tag
+    * Add `edit -dsess INDEX session/SESSION` to delete a specific session
+    * Example: `edit -dsub 1 sub/MATH` would remove only the MATH subject without affecting other subjects or sessions

    Tutors will be able to:
-    - Delete a single subject tag (e.g., deletesubject 1 MATH) to remove just one subject without altering sessions or contact info.
+    * Delete a single subject or session without re-entering all other tags
-    - Maintain cleaner student records by selectively pruning outdated tags, improving data accuracy without deleting the entire person.
+    * Maintain cleaner student records by selectively pruning outdated information
-    - Enjoy a more intuitive workflow with dedicated delete commands, reducing errors from multi-step edits and enhancing overall usability.
+    * Enjoy a more intuitive workflow without the risk of accidentally omitting tags during replacement

+6. **Extend acceptable range of subjects beyond predefined list**

+   **Current Limitation:** The `addsubject` command currently only accepts a predefined list of subject codes.
+This may not accommodate tutors who teach specialized subjects, additional languages, or niche academic areas not covered by the standard list.

+   **Planned Enhancement:** We plan to allow tutors to add custom subject tags beyond the predefined list, while maintaining the existing standardized subjects for common use cases.

+   Tutors will be able to:
+    * Add custom subjects not in the predefined list (e.g., `addsubject 1 sub/JAPANESE`, `addsubject 2 sub/PSYCHOLOGY`)
+    * Continue using standardized subject codes with their assigned color schemes
+    * Assign custom colors or use a default color for user-defined subjects